MauroDiNuzzo/ilp/readme.md

    false
 ```

-Please see the Prolog source code of the SLP library for more detailed information on the usage of the relevant predicates.
+Please see the Prolog source code of the ILP library for more detailed information on the usage of the relevant predicates.

 ## Other examples